 The School Motto and Logo

-The motto FÁS, FOGHLAIM, FORBAIRT is represented in the school crest (se below).
+The motto FÁS, FOGHLAIM, FORBAIRT is represented in the school crest (see above).
 It represents what education is about: physical, intellectual, spiritual, emotional and social development.
 While any one of the three words in the motto could represent those aims, the triadic form of triple alliterative enumeration from the literary tradition of Sean Ghaeilge is most appropriate and certainly more memorable.
 Furthermore the triplication has a very strong Christian significance.